The Correllian Tradition

 To make the alphabet more legible, word dividers are used between each word so that the letters do not run together.
 Usually the word divider resembles the English letter I, but again there has been variation over the years, and occasionally you may see older Correllian inscriptions where the words are divided by simple dots.

-Left: Here is the name of the First Priest and Chancellor, Rev. Don Lewis, written in the Correllian alphabet.
+Left: Here is the name of the Retired First Priest, Rev. Don Lewis, written in the Correllian alphabet.
 In this case the name is written vertically as the alphabet was originally intended to be used.

 • Home